Full question:

 Answer:

-Yes, foreclosure by the estate (if the estate is still open 2.5 years after your father's passing, if not, then by the heir(s) who inherited the rights to the contract payments) is clearly possible.
+While we cannot provide legal advice, we can share some general information.
+Foreclosure by the estate is possible if it is still open 2.5 years after your father's passing.
+If not, the heirs who inherited the rights to the contract payments can initiate foreclosure.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.